DINKIN/TMSuino/README.md

 **This is no treatment plan - just a starting point for your own research efforts.**

-When you end a sitting, check that the LED of the Arduino is still blinking slowly.
+When you end a sitting, check that the LED of the Arduino is still on and _not_ blinking.
 Then you know it has not gone into error mode some time during the sitting.

 ## Rationale